GhorbaniF/PUMA-phenotypic-aging/README.md

-## PUMA: Phenotypic Unsupervised Model of Aging
+# PUMA: Phenotypic Unsupervised Model of Aging

 PUMA is an unsupervised framework for identifying multidimensional phenotypic aging dimensions from large-scale population cohorts and evaluating their associations with future health outcomes.

-The framework was developed using the Dutch Lifelines cohort and is designed to characterize heterogeneity in aging by integrating behavioral, psychological, social, physical, environmental, and biomedical phenotypes.
+The framework was developed using more than 1,000 phenotypic traits from over 150,000 participants in the Dutch Lifelines cohort and is designed to characterize heterogeneity in aging by integrating behavioral, psychological, social, physical, environmental, and biomedical phenotypes.

 This repository accompanies the manuscript *PUMA: Phenotypic Unsupervised Model of Aging Reveals Distinct Aging Dimensions*.

 ## Workflow